-BE IT REMEMBERED, That on the twenty-sixth day of October, in the thirty-eighth year of the independence of the United States of America, A. D. 1813, Edward Parker and Kimber & Conrad, of the said district, have deposited in this office the title of a book, the right whereof they claim as proprietors, in the words following, to wit:
+BE IT REMEMBERED, That on the twenty-first day of September, in the forty-third year of the independence of the United States of America, A. D. 1818, Edward & Richard Parker, and Benjamin Warner, of the said district, have deposited in this office the title of a book, the right whereof they claim as proprietors, in the words following, to wit:

-"Elements of Surgery: (in two volumes) for the use of Students.
-With Plates.
-"By John Syng Dorsey, M. D. Adjunct Professor of Surgery in the Uni"versity of Pennsylvania, one of the Surgeons of the Pennsylvania Hospital, "&c."
+"Elements of Surgery: for the use of Students; with Plates.
+By John Syng "Dorsey, M. D. Professor of Anatomy in the University of Pennsylvania, "one of the Surgeons to the Pennsylvania Hospital, and to the Philadel-"phia Alms House, &c.
+In two volumes.
+Second Edition, with additions."

-In conformity to the act of the congress of the United States, entitled, "An Act for the Encouragement of Learning, by securing the copies of Maps, Charts, and Books, to the authors and proprietors of such copies during the times therein mentioned."
+In conformity to the act of the congress of the United States entitled, "An Act for the Encouragement of Learning, by securing the copies of Maps, Charts, and Books, to the authors and proprietors of such copies during the times therein mentioned."
 And also to the act, entitled, "An Act supplementary to an Act, entitled, "An Act for the Encouragement of Learning, by securing the copies of Maps, Charts, and Books, to the authors and proprietors of such copies during the times therein mentioned," and extending the benefits thereof to the arts of designing, engraving, and etching historical and other prints."

-D. CALDWELL.
+D. CALDWELL,